 Here is a pic that will help you out:

 *Make sure you place the 3-sheet side facing your carafe spout.
 This ensures proper air flow during brewing.

-2. Able Brewing Kone – Long-lasting & a more robust flavor
+2. Able Brewing Kone – Durable, reusable, for a fuller-bodied cup

 The Able Brewing Kone is one of the best Chemex filter alternatives – a permanent solution for those that are sick of restocking on the papers.